crablab/dissertation/reports/final_report/final_report.md

 It transpires that it is still reasonably difficult to connect to physical, external devices through a web browser.
 In the age of the Internet of Things this is perhaps surprising, but it is clear that further research into the wide range of APIs available (and how usuable they are in practice) is needed.
 For this project it is a real shame that it has not been possible to find a working solution in the time available, and this is explored further in the Self Evaluation sections.

 # Design and Software Engineering

+## Overview

+The main software deliverable is an application to demonstrate a proof of concept registration system using technologies previously explored and researched in the report.
+This section goes through the design process and then provides insight into the build process, and the issues encountered.

 <!-- 7.
 Sections describing the software engineering method that you used.
 If your project is
 based on a software product then this may even be most of your report. -->